CODES

 Wagering Advertising Code

 This Code has been adopted by the Australian Association of National Advertisers (AANA) as part of advertising and marketing self-regulation.
-The object of this Code is to ensure that advertisers and marketers develop and maintain a high sense of social responsibility in advertising and marketing wagering products in Australia.
+Its object is to ensure that advertisements and other forms of marketing communications are legal, honest, truthful and have been prepared with respect for human dignity, an obligation to avoid harm to the consumer and society and a sense of fairness and responsibility to competitors.

 This Practice Note is provided as a guide to interpretation to assist advertisers, their agencies and the community.
 The interpretations in this Practice Note reflect the AANA’s intent in relation to the Code and may be updated periodically to reflect determinations of the Ad Standards Community Panel and other relevant developments.